Paul Durham | November 10, 2020

 If you find yourself stuck in the middle of a long-term agreement that no longer makes economic sense and the language of the contract gives you no clear exit, you might still resort to negotiating a buyout of the agreement.
 Although this is not ideal, a negotiated resolution might ultimately save you money and resources in the long run.
 But you won’t know your options until you take the time to reread that contract.

-This article was originally published by the The Chamber Collaborative of Greater Portsmouth and can be found here.
+This article was originally published by the Portsmouth Chamber of Commerce.